Animalia (TV series): Broadcast

 BBC Worldwide initially handled distribution in all territories except for North America, where PorchLight Entertainment distributed the series.
 In December 2009, Cyber Group Studios took over global distribution rights from both companies.

 The series began running in Australia on Network Ten at noon on Sundays beginning on 11 November 2007, and also on Nickelodeon since May 2008.
 In the United Kingdom it aired on CBBC on BBC One beginning on 19 November 2007.
-The series also aired in the United States on PBS Kids Go! beginning on 5 January 2008.
+The series also aired in the United States on PBS Kids Go! from 5 January 2008 to 6 September 2009.

 As of 3 November 2008, the show is also running on NRK in Norway.
 In Latin America, the series began running on Animal Planet and later in Venezuela on Tves.
 In India, the show is broadcast on Cartoon Network India.

 The other broadcast partners and investors in the series have not yet announced their broadcast schedules.
 The international networks involved in the production are: the BBC in the United Kingdom and CBC in Canada.
 The series will also be broadcast by SABC 2 in South Africa, Al Jazeera and in Israel.